The Maryland Innovation Initiative (MII)

 • Site Miners are the ‘champions’ for each application during the review process and are expected to present each application at the review committee meeting.

 • Starting May 1st 2013, each application must include this letter of support, signed by a Site Miner, in order to meet compliance requirements.

 • If you do not know your Site Miner’s name, please email email@example.com for assistance.

-For information on MII Board members and meetings, click here.
+For a list of the current MII Board members and meeting minutes click here.